aghiadodeh/xflutter_cli/README.md

 - create: Create new Flutter App and Initialize it.
 - generate: Generates and/or modifies files based on a schematic.
 - init: Initialize your project with necessary packages and reusable files.
-- help: browse all avialable commands, options and flags.
+- help: browse all available commands, options and flags.

 ### generate options: